RedPenguin101/modelling-framework/devdiary.md

 ## Todo
 ### MVP
 * **DONE** Blue text for imports
 * Fix charting to handle negative numbers
+* Totalled calc placeholder yellow
 * Select outputs to show
 * Goal seek following 'IRR For Coinvestor' in Gridlines
 * Change outputs to calculate on results, not display